JouniMi/TheDFIRThing/readme.md

 # The DFIR thing
 The DFIR thing is a project which is meant to be used to parse and analyze data for DFIR purposes.
 The main idea is to use docker and docker-compose to make it easy to launch a new environment when needed.

+Supported evidence:
-Currently only evtx logs are being parsed and they are not parsed as raw.
+* Evtx logs are being parsed and they are not parsed as raw.
 Rather the data is parsed with Chainsaw and Hayabusa.
 The results are sent to ELK for investigation purposes.
-Why both Chainsaw and Hayabusa you may ask?
-Well the reason for that is that I wanted to learn and for learning purposes it made sense to include both.
-I may leave Chainsaw out in the future if I continue to develop this as Hayabusa works better for the purpose of the solution.
+* Registry files - the script can look for the reg files from the case_data folder and replay logs if needed - the solution runs Regipy plugins against the data and does NOT parse full raw data. *The data ingestion ELK is WIP*

 The main idea is to bring quick results rather than parsing and importing all the data.
 ## The configuration